 I'm currently a graduate student at Carnegie Mellon.
-I'm interested in machine learning, web security and web development.
-I am also learning to sail and fly airplanes.
+I'm interested in machine learning, web development, and music technology.
+I've also hacked a bunch of stuff, mainly websites and browser features.
+I also compose music, sail and fly airplanes.

 Evernote: Security hall of fame, oauth vulnerability